therealkuma/fintech_collab/README.md

 4) Merge HFI&HFS table into Loan data table, only merging those which the loan ID matched  <br />
 5) Create table by using pd.DataFrame() for each journal entry.    <br />
 6) Combined all table into one big table for purpose of booking entry in Quickbook  <br />

+### Marketing

+The approach for building the marketing analytics is below:   <br />

+1) Import one tables from loan data excel      <br/>
+2) Create a numerical aggregation that groups the data by the year and then averages the results.   <br />
+3) Review the DataFrame   <br />
+3) Create a visual aggregation explore the Average outstanding principal by loan segment   <br />
+4) Merge HFI&HFS table into Loan data table, only merging those which the loan ID matched  <br />
+    * Loan Segment, FICO, Region, Market Channel etc <br />